aragon/osx-commons/sdk/README.md

-# Aragon OSx commons SDK utilities
+# Aragon OSx Commons SDK

 `@aragon/osx-commons-sdk` provides a set of base classes for creating custom JS clients on top of the built-in one.